Training

 }

 A scale set can optionally be configured with Application Health Probes to provide the platform with accurate information on the ongoing state of the application.
 Application Health Probes are Custom Load Balancer Probes that are used as a health signal.
-The application running on a scale set VM instance can respond to external HTTP or TCP requests indicating whether it's healthy.
+The application running on a scale set virtual machine can respond to external HTTP or TCP requests indicating whether it's healthy.
 For more information on how Custom Load Balancer Probes work, see to Understand load balancer probes.
 Application Health Probes are not supported for Service Fabric scale sets.
 Non-Service Fabric scale sets require either Load Balancer application health probes or Application Health extension.

 If the scale set is configured to use multiple placement groups, probes using a Standard Load Balancer need to be used.